common-voice/common-voice/CONTRIBUTING.md

 3. Save uploaded voice clips onto Amazon's S3.
 4. Lint and rebuild all js files on every change.

+You can then access the website at [http://localhost:9000](http://localhost:9000).

+#### Need Help?
+For more options, just type:
+```
+gulp help
+```

 #### Project Directory Structure
 The project is organized into the following directories:

-- *android*: The Android app, simple webview wrapper of voice.mozilla.org.
-This app is not currently published.
+- *android*: The Android app, a simple webview wrapper of voice.mozilla.org.
+This app is currently not published.
 - *docs*: Design and data specifications for Common Voice.
 - *ios*: The iOS app.
-At the time of it's publishing, this was a workaround for Safari not supporting getUserMedia.
+This is a simple wrapper app for the website, as a workaround for a microphone issue in Safari.
 - *nubis*: Configuration files for [Nubis](https://github.com/nubisproject), our deployment tool.
-- *server*: The server-side code app logic written in NodeJS.
+- *server*: The server-side app logic, written in [TypeScript](http://www.typescriptlang.org/).
-- *tools*: Just some scripts for managing data.
+- *tools*: Some scripts for managing data.
-- *web*: The Common Voice website files.
+- *web*: The Common Voice website files, written in [TypeScript](http://www.typescriptlang.org/).
+We use [Preact](https://preactjs.com/) to build the website.

-#### Need Help?
-For more options, just type:
-```
-gulp help
-```

 ## Submitting an Issue
 Did you notice a bug?
 Do you have a feature request?
 Please file an issue [here on GitHub](https://github.com/mozilla/voice-web/issues).